scenediffuser/Scene-Diffuser/README.md

 ## Task-2: Human Motion Generation in 3D Scenes

-**The default configuration is for motion generation without observation.
+**The default configuration is motion generation without observation.
 If you want to explore the setting of motion generation with start observation, please change the `task.has_observation` to `true` in all the scripts in folder `./scripts/motion_gen/`.**

 ### Train